hotelcurtains/CS496/notes/notes.md

   | Ok v -> f v env
 ```
 - we've decided instead of having `en` as a parameter, we'll have it in each return statement
-- recall reutrn just gives an Ok version of the input
+- recall return just gives an Ok version of the input
   ```ocaml
   let return : 'a -> 'a result =
     fun v ->